Graz International Summer Institute

 Morning Lectures: Daily lectures and discussion that provide context for the afternoon seminars.
-Delivered by a select group of guest lecturers, the morning sessions will broadly address the institute’s central theme: Radical (Dis)Engagement: State-Society-Religion.
+Delivered by a select group of guest lecturers, the morning sessions will broadly address the institute’s central theme: Stability, Security, and Happiness: State-Society-Religion.

 Afternoon Seminars: Specialized, discipline-specific small group modules that allow deeper exploration of the institute’s theme.
 Choose one of the following afternoon seminars.